magulaiz/Drupal/composer/Plugin/Locations/README.md

 This is necessary because Drupal core is installed in a Composer project in a custom location, unlike normal Composer packages.
-The location of the Drupal core package is defined in the project's composer.json, and is '/web' when using the drupal/recommended-project.
+The location of the Drupal core package is defined in the project's composer.json, and is '/web' when using the drupal/recommended-project Composer project template.

-This custom location means that web requests to Drupal core PHP files must guess how to reach the Composer autoloader in the project root, and script files in normal Composer packages must guess how to reach Drupal core.
+Without this plugin, Drupal core's custom location means that web requests to Drupal core PHP files must guess how to reach the Composer autoloader in the project root, and script files in normal Composer packages must guess how to reach Drupal core.
 Using the `__DIR__` constant and other filepath manipulation is not always reliable, for example, in a development project where Drupal core is installed with a symlink from a local path repository.

 This Composer plugin writes a PHP class file automatically, which holds the location of the Drupal app root (that is, the location of Drupal's index.php